chrisjpatty/stringify-object-lite/README.md

 # stringify-object-lite
 An extremely light-weight function for recursively stringify objects without adding slashes and other types of url-encoding.
-Clocks in at only 628 bytes minified
+Clocks in at only 628 bytes minified with no dependencies.

 ## Installation